-In Acts 1:3, Luke records, "To these He also presented Himself alive, after His suffering, by many convincing proofs, appearing to them over a period of 40 days, and speaking the things concerning the kingdom of God."
-Aside from all other evidences that support the claim of Jesus' resurrection, Luke zeroes in on this most important, most foundational evidence, the testimony of the evewitnesses who saw the risen Jesus.
+In Acts 1:3, Luke records, "To these He also presented himself alive, after His suffering, by many convincing proofs, appearing to them over a period of forty days, and speaking the things concerning the kingdom of God."
+Aside from all the other evidences that could be mustered in support of the claim of Jesus' resurrection (e.g., the empty tomb; the change in the disciples from being afraid for their lives [Jn.
+20:19] to suddenly being willing to suffer persecution and death for their bold proclamation of a risen Christ; the coming of the Holy Spirit [Acts 2]; the birth and existence of the Christian church; the testimony of believers throughout history regarding the transforming power of the presence of Christ in their lives; as well as dramatic testimonies about God's hand in their lives in answer to prayer in Jesus' name; etc.), Luke zeroes in on this most important, most foundational evidence, the testimony of the eyewitnesses who saw the risen Jesus.

 It is important to consider what Luke is actually claiming.
-The phrase, "convincing proofs", is tekmērion in the Greek, which means "that which is shown to be true by clear, undoubtable evidence, or by indisputable, objective indications or signs".
+The word he chose to employ for "convincing proofs" is the Greek word, tekmērion, which means "that which is shown to be true by clear, undoubtable evidence, or by indisputable, objective indications or signs".

 We have an example of what Luke thought qualified as such a proof in Lk.
 24:36f.
-Jesus suddenly appeared in the midst of the disciples, who were not at all in a meditative, "conjuring" frame of mind, but rather in the midst of animated conversation.
-They were naturally startled and frightened (they were not expecting Him to "show up" right then, ...or ever, for that matter).
-He assured them it was indeed Him, and that He was not a spirit, or a figment of their imagination.
-He encouraged them to touch Him, and ate food in front of them, to prove that He was actually physically there.
-Then He taught them about the significance of what He had accomplished by His death and resurrection, especially emphasizing the Holy Spirit's coming.
+In this account, Jesus suddenly appeared in the midst of the disciples, who were not at all in a meditative, "conjuring" frame of mind, but rather in the midst of animated conversation.
+They were naturally startled and frightened (again, they were not expecting Him to "show up" right then, ...or ever, for that matter).
+He assured them He was indeed with them, and that He was not a spirit, or a figment of their imagination.
+He encouraged them to touch Him, and ate food in front of them, to prove His point, i.e., that He was actually physically there.
+Then He taught them about the significance of what He had accomplished by His death and resurrection, especially emphasizing the the Holy Spirit's coming.

-By stating that Jesus presented Himself alive by many convincing proofs over a period of time, Luke actually is building a strong case to establish a historical fact by inductive reasoning methodology.
+By stating that Jesus presented Himself alive by many convincing proofs over a period of time, Luke actually is building a case to strongly establish a historical fact by inductive reasoning methodology.
 He is saying that, based upon a repeated series of observable confirmations (the post-resurrection encounters with Jesus), it is reasonable to conclude that the claim of the NT (that He really did rise from the dead) is true.

-In our age of near-worship of modern science, it is important to see that this respected academic discipline relies on similar inductive methodology.
-The scientist observes a phenomenon, proposes an explanation (hypothesis A), then proposes ways to examine his theory (if A is true, then B, C, D, and E would also be true).
-He then tests it out by examining a series of repeated events (experiments) designed to establish or discredit each of these ideas.
+In our age of near-worship of modern science, it is important to see that this respected academic discipline relies on this same inductive methodology.
+The scientist observes a phenomenon, proposes an explanation (hypothesis A), then also proposes ways to examine his theory (if A is true, then B, C, D, and E would also be true), and tests it out by examining a series of repeated events (experiments) designed to establish or discredit each of these propositions.
 If the hypothesis continues to hold up under examination, and if it satisfactorily explains all aspects of the known data (converging lines of evidence), then the hypothesis is accepted as the "assured and established findings of the scientific community".
 This means that it is the most probable explanation to date.